-The data is unequivocal: Prospects that do a significant amount of talking—particularly during the discovery phase—are much more likely to close.
-And so, salespeople who are really good at getting their prospects talking are the highest performing salespeople out there.
+The data is unequivocal: Prospects that do a significant amount of talking—particularly during the discovery phase of the sales process—are much more likely to close.
+And so, salespeople who are really good at getting their prospects talking are the most successful salespeople out there.

 Now, this concept in the psychology of selling does have diminishing returns at the far end of the spectrum.
 Meaning, you don’t want your prospect to totally dominate the entire conversation and go on and on for hours.
 That’s not productive, of course.
 But in general, if you can simply get your prospects talking, whether it’s on a prospecting call or in a discovery conversation, or even during the presentation, that’s a great thing.

 When prospects talk, it means they’re engaged.
 Getting them talking helps to pull them in and make them feel like they’re participating in defining the offering that you’re ultimately going to present.
 This is a critical concept in the psychology of selling in today’s market.